-Businesses that aren’t currently accepting credit cards should generally find their merchant services provider first.
+Businesses that aren’t currently accepting credit cards should generally find their merchant services provider first and equipment second.
 Unless you need a specialty feature that isn’t common in credit card machines, it’s in your best interest to secure a low cost merchant account with a credit card processor and then choose from the equipment that the processor can support.

 Since processors can offer a wide range of equipment, doing it this way ensures that you get both a machine that fits your needs and the lowest cost for credit card processing.

 But what if you need a specialty feature?
 In that case, find your credit card machine or POS system first – the system that offers the special feature that you need.
-Specialty features include things like restaurant delivery tracking/online ordering.
+Specialty features include things like restaurant delivery tracking and online ordering.